 BrainHubSM: Harnessing the technology that helps the world explore brain and behavior.

-How do you learn, create a memory, or perceive the world?
 What is happening in the brains of people with autism or neurodegenerative diseases?
 How do we get our brain to learn new information, or to even heal itself?

 The announcement of the US government's Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative in April 2013 has sparked interest in brain research around the world.